xbeat/Machine-Learning/README.md

 In this tutorial, we'll explore how to build an interactive chatbot app using Groq's Language Models (LLMs) and Streamlit, a Python library for creating user-friendly web applications.
 We'll cover the necessary steps to set up the environment, integrate Groq's LLMs, and create a user interface with Streamlit.

+## Exponentially Weighted Moving Averages in Deep Learning with Python

+Introduction to Exponentially Weighted Moving Averages (EWMA) in Deep Learning

+Exponentially Weighted Moving Averages (EWMA) are a powerful technique used in deep learning for various purposes, including optimization, parameter updates, and noise reduction.
+This presentation will explore the concept, implementation, and applications of EWMA in deep learning using Python.

 ## Central Limit Theorem for Confidence Intervals and Hypothesis Testing in Python

 Introduction to the Central Limit Theorem